How to turn followers and fans into paying customers

 Bonus tip: 11.
 Work the crowd

-Now that 92% of consumers trust personal recommendations over all other forms of advertising, and 71% of those who have great social media care experience are likely to recommend that brand to others, social media is fast becoming one of the best ways to spread a positive message about your brand.
+Now that 92% of consumers trust personal recommendations over all other forms of advertising, social media is fast becoming one of the best ways to spread a positive message about your brand.
 Invite your customers to talk about your products, and make social media sharing tools readily available on your ecommerce site.

 If you’ve already got fans and followers who love your brand, don’t miss an opportunity to get them loving your products, too.
 Neto is a leading ecommerce platform designed to help your business grow across multiple channels.
 It offers inbuilt social media sharing, a wide range of add-on integrations to digital marketing platforms, and inbuilt analytics to help you track your campaign success.
 Looking for more ideas on how to boost your conversion rates from social media?
 Try out these digital marketing strategies, or check out our tips for polishing up your ecommerce store’s design and writing better website copy.